JavaZakariae/Spring5Certification/README.md

 - [Difference Between BeanFactory and ApplicationContext in Spring](https://dzone.com/articles/difference-between-beanfactory-and-applicationcont).

 ## Other resources
-[Git repository](https://github.com/vshemyako/spring-certification-5.0): This repository contains the responses of the question of the official study-guide.
+[Git repository](https://github.com/vshemyako/spring-certification-5.0): This repository contains responses of the the official study-guide questions.

-[Git repository](https://github.com/LinnykOleh/Spring): This second repository contains the responses to the question of the official study-guide and also explanations of the theoretical notion we deal with in the Certification.
+[Git repository](https://github.com/LinnykOleh/Spring): This second repository contains the responses of the official study-guide questions and also explanations of the theoretical notion we deal with in the Certification.

 [Git repository](https://github.com/vojtechruz/spring-core-cert-notes-4.2): This third repository, even if it is about the spring 4 certification, you can find very good content and explanation about the spring ecosystem.

 ## Personal opinion

-Sometimes even if the resources are valuable, it can be hard to understand some subjects, for my personal experience, i try to see the prerequisites of the hard subject.
+Sometimes even if the resources are valuable, it can be hard to understand some subjects, for my personal experience, i try to see the prerequisites of the complicated subject.
 It depends also on your background on Spring and some design patterns used by the framework.

 In parallel with that, I read a lot of answers from Stackoverflow, just google what you don't understand.